DANCING PANDAS

 I yelled out, “Charlie, je t’aime”.
 And Charlie immediately put up his hand.
 My heart melted and I was in love with this gorgeous and very gregarious creature.
 A feeling of such kinship poured over me and will stay with me forever!

 While visiting the gorillas in both Uganda and the DRC we were in awe of them.
-However, the kinship that we felt with the rescue chimps in Pongo Songo was unparalleled.
+However, the kinship that we felt with the rescue chimps on Pongo Songo Chimp Island was unparalleled.

 Have you had a chance to spend time with chimpanzees?
 Did you find the interaction to be incredibly human?
 We would love to hear your thoughts in the comments.